ChrisCherng/p1-orchestra-guide/README.md

 * **Introduction**
   - The introduction on the home page provides a welcome to users, along with a brief description of the orchestra.
   - Additionally a video has been included of a famous orchestral work.
 This helps the user understand the orchestra as a whole, before exploring the separate sections individually.
 The video has been set to not autoplay, as this would be a poor user experience.
-  - This section is responsive, being a horizontal alignment for larger screens, and a vertial alignment for smaller screens.
+  - This section is responsive, being a horizontal alignment for larger screens, and a vertical alignment for smaller screens.

 ![The introduction section including the description and video](/assets/images/intro-section.png)